 Install the Seating Boards

-Lay the two seating boards upside-down, so that their finished side is facing the floor.
+Lay the two seating boards upside-down, so that their finished sides are facing the floor.
 Make sure they are touching each other and are square.
 Turn the bench upside-down and on top of the seating boards.
 Maintain an even border around all edges.
 Screw the boards into place from the bottom with eight screws per board.

 Add the Shoe Rack Rails